 - Know what you intend to trademark: The first step in defending your company is to be clear about what qualifies as a trademark.
 Determine the components of your brand that are particular to you as a good sense-check.
-Combinations of words, logos, symbols, colors, images, and even sounds can be used as these.
+Combinations of words, logos, symbols, colors, images, and even sounds can be used.

 - Understand the different trademark classes.
 When registering a business name for a trademark, you must decide which class of products and services the trademark will cover.
 There are 45 distinct trademark classifications, of which 11 represent services and 34 cover goods and products.
-On the website of the World Intellectual Property Organization, you can view the complete course list.
+On the World Intellectual Property Organization website, you can view the complete course list.
 Different sectors and products are covered in each class.
-When you register a name as a trademark, you need to select the appropriate class for your company.
+When registering a name as a trademark, you must select the appropriate class for your company.

-- Trademark a name in the UK – You can submit an application to the UK Intellectual Property Office once you’ve decided what you want to trademark and the classes you want to register in.
-The UKIPO offers online registration as well as postal trademark applications utilizing Form TM3.
-The procedure of registering a trademark will cost extra, and provided there are no challenges to your application, you may anticipate it to take about four months in total.
+- Trademark a name in the UK – You can apply to the UK Intellectual Property Office (UK IPO) along with the classes you want to register in.
+The UK IPO offers online registration and postal trademark applications utilizing Form TM3.
+The procedure of registering a trademark will cost extra, and provided there are no challenges to your application, you may anticipate for the procedure to take about four months in total.

 Registration Procedure in Detail

-As mentioned in the previous section, when an application is filed for a trademark, the applicant must declare which classes the trademark will be used in.
+When an application is filed for a trademark, the applicant must declare which classes the trademark will be used in.
 The breadth of protection provided by registration increases with the number of classes requested.
 The applicant will be given an application number and date once the application has been submitted to the UKIPO.
-The application date is significant since, after the trademark is registered, it will serve as the registration date.
+The application date is significant since it will serve as the registration date after the trademark is registered.

 The UKIPO will subsequently publish an Examination Report, letting the public know whether the application was approved.
-The UKIPO will not accept a trademark for registration because it is not deemed unique or is merely descriptive of the products and/or services to be delivered under the trademark.
+The UKIPO will not accept a trademark for registration if it is not deemed unique or merely describes the products and services to be delivered under the trademark.
 There are other reasons as well.
-The trademark will be advertised in the trademark journal if the UKIPO does not object or if the objections are overruled.
+The trademark will be advertised in the journal if the UKIPO does not object or the objections are overruled.
 Once the application has been advertised, outside parties may object.
-The trademark will continue to be registered if no oppositions are lodged or any objections are defeated.
+The trademark will continue to be registered if no oppositions are lodged, or any raised objections are defeated.